 This University of Utrecht-based team created an automated, open-source design to protect tea plants from frost damage.
 Climate change has resulted in more unpredictable night frosts in Kenya, which damages tea plantations and leads to economic losses and unstable incomes for farmers.
 Inspired by the giant groundsel (Dendrosenecio kilimanjari) and giant lobelia (Lobelia deckenii) plants, both native to Kenya, the team developed HABARI to automatically deploy a mesh where frost deposits, covering the plants and preventing the frost from settling on the leaves.

 Mist Generation + PACE – Taichung City, Taiwan

 In order to make the air quality in outdoor public spaces better, this team of graduate students at Tung Hai University created an air-cleaning device that is incorporated into signage on city buildings.
-These solar-powered signs have filtering mechanisms inspired by marine creatures like salpidae, paddlefish, and peacock worms, and derived their energy strategy from prairie dog burrows, the Saharan silver ant’s light-reflecting capabilities and more.
+These solar-powered signs have filtering mechanisms inspired by marine creatures such as salpidae, paddlefish and peacock worms; and derived their energy strategy from prairie dog burrows, the Saharan silver ant’s light-reflecting capabilities and more.

 ECOncrete – Tel-Aviv, Israel

 This team of marine biologists, engineers, designers, and geologists studied natural tide pools, rocky shores and oyster beds to develop a better way to create resilience in coastal zones most at risk for climate change-related issues.
 Rather than replace natural habitats like a conventional breakwater or seawall, ECOncrete’s fully functional and constructive coastal defense unit encourages growth of diverse plants and animals native to the project’s environment.